Mentoring Application And On boarding Process

-Site orientation will take place at the school in which your mentee attends.
-During the site orientation the following will occur:
+Your YMI Campus Coordinator will go over a brief orientation with you when you arrive the first time at the school in which your mentee attends.
+During the site orientation the following may occur:

-3) You will have a meet and greet with your mentee and possibly his or her parents.
+- You will have a meet and greet with your mentee.

 You will meet with your mentee one on one in his/her school for 30-60 minutes (depending on the grade level).
-Meeting days and times will be agreed upon between the mentor and the mentee.
+Meeting days and times will be set according to the mentees class schedule

 If you have any questions or concerns, please contact us at firstname.lastname@example.org.

 The only prerequisites, really, are life experience and a background check.
 Here are some questions you may have about becoming a mentor and a simple answer to help you feel empowered and fully capable of impacting a life, simply by sharing yours.

 DO NOT DELETE